mikozera/IntelliJ-IDEA-Settings/README.md

 - Awesome Plugins to Enhance the IDE Experience
 - Advanced Color Scheme Configuration for Most JetBrain's IDEs

-> **Note:** Theme has been fully optimized for IntelliJ IDEA, WebStorm, PhpStorm, PyCharm & CLion
+> **Note:** Theme has been fully optimized for IntelliJ IDEA, WebStorm, PyCharm, PhpStorm  & CLion

 ---